[Review] THE LAST PIECE

 THE LAST PIECE Japanese Edition Batch No.1 THE LAST PIECE World Edition Bacth No.1

-Suggested retail price22,000 yen (including tax)
+Suggested retail price 22,000 yen (including tax)

 12,100 yen (including tax)